 Add To Favorites

 Place the fabric pieces on newspaper topped with white paper so that the pieces are mirror images.
-On one piece, use Crayola Fabric Markers to draw the creature as it appears on the outside--scales, skin, spines, or whatever is characteristic of your creature.
+On one piece, students use Crayola Fabric Markers to draw the creature as it appears on the outside--scales, skin, spines, or whatever is characteristic of your creature.
 On the other piece, draw the creature’s internal structure.

 Run a line of Crayola School Glue around the edge of one piece of fabric, leaving a space about as wide as your hand without glue.
 Turn the other piece over and place it on top of the glued piece so the edges meet.
 Your designs will be inside.
 Air-dry the glue overnight.